Andrew199617/js-syntax-extension/README.md

 ~~We need to add option to keep directory structure in typings folder.~~

-Function is not created correctly when initilized inside of create and constructor.
+Function is not created correctly when initialized inside of create and constructor.

 Array of Array does not generate type properly defaults to any[].